Andrew Brown is the Executive General Manager, Wagering & Gaming of News Corporation Australia.

-Sudhir H. Kalé, Ph.D., is the Founder and CEO of GamePlan Consultants, a business that offers boutique high level consultancy and training to gaming establishments all over the world.
+Sudhir H. Kalé, Ph.D., is the Founder of GamePlan Consultants, a business that offers boutique high level consultancy and training to gaming establishments all over the world.
 Currently, he is also Honorary Professor of Marketing at Bond University in Australia and a Senior Consultant to the clubs industry in Australia through Bulls Eye Services.
 Till June 2015, Dr. Kalé was a full-time advisor to Sands China Limited, the largest gaming company in the world.

 Professor Kalé is widely regarded as an expert in various aspects of gaming management such as customer relationship management (CRM), customer loyalty, customer service issues, market segmentation and positioning, and customer lifetime value (LTV).
 A frequent contributor to leading gaming publications and online sites, he has worked tirelessly to further the continuing education of gaming executives.